-- 243 Characterizing peak height ratios (PHR) during internal validation provides the laboratory with - data to assist in understanding allelic imbalance, identifying the possibility of allelic dropout, and - the development of interpretation guidelines.
-This study is not applicable to single-copy Y-STR loci as they do not have heterozygous loci. - as they do not have neterozygous - 247 4.4.3 Considerations - 248 4.4.3.1 Heterozygous loci are required to perform peak height ratio calculations. - 4.4.3.2 Measurements of peak area may be substituted for peak height, and if selected, peak areashould be used for all studies. - 4.4.3.3 Laboratories should evaluate the effects of DNA quantity on PHR.
+Characterizing peak height ratios (PHR) during internal validation provides the laboratory with data to assist in understanding allelic imbalance, identifying the possibility of allelic dropout, and the development of interpretation guidelines.
+This study is not applicable to single-copy Y-STR loci as they do not have heterozygous loci.

+4.4.3.1 Heterozygous loci are required to perform peak height ratio calculations.

+4.4.3.2 Measurements of peak area may be substituted for peak height.
+If peak area is chosen for measurement, ensure that the software being used is capable of this approach and that the same methods are, and if selected, peak area should be used for all studies.

+4.4.3.3 Laboratories should evaluate the effects of DNA quantity on PHR.

+4.4.3.4 Off-scale data should not be used to measure PHR since the peak height data is not accurate for off-scale peaks.

+4.4.3.5 Laboratories should calculate PHRs using alleles from heterozygous pairs separated by two or more repeats to avoid contribution from stutter artifacts.

+4.4.4 Samples Used for Experimental Method

+NOTE See .

-- 4.4.3.4 Off-scale data should not be used to measure PHR since the peak height data is notaccurate for off-scale peaks. - 4.4.3.5 Laboratories should calculate PHRs using alleles from heterozygous pairs separated by two or more repeats to avoid contribution from stutter artifacts. - 256 4.4.4 Samples Used for Experimental Method - 257 NOTE Refer to Section 4.2.4 for samples to be used. - 258 4.4.5 Data Analysis and Results - 4.4.5.1 PHR for each heterozygous pair of alleles should be calculated (e.g., low RFU peak/high RFU peak) as follows: - a) average PHR; - 262 b) standard deviation; - 263 c) minimum and maximum PHR; and - 264 d) across the full range of data generated from various DNA template amounts. - 265 4.4.5.2 PHR trends should be assessed for the following data sets: - a) differences based upon peak height RFU (e.g., low RFU vs. high RFU); - 267 b) differences based on locus; - 268 c) PHR balance within loci and PHR balance among loci. - 4.4.5.3 The laboratory should create a plot of peak height and/or input value vs. PHR to determine data linearity. - 4.4.5.4 PHR variation should be characterized to determine the expected value(s) for loci under defined conditions (e.g., template quantity seen across the range of samples tested in case work, peak heights) to be used in profile interpretation.
-This can be accomplished using various methods (e.g., using the average PHR minus three standard deviations). - 4.4.5.5 Laboratories employing probabilistic genotyping software for mixture deconvolution should evaluate PHRs at a range of DNA input amounts to assist with preliminary profile interpretation (e.g., assessing the potential number of contributors) prior to software - deconvolution.
+NOTE Refer to Section 4.2.4 for samples to be used.

+4.4.5.1 PHR for each heterozygous pair of alleles should be calculated (e.g., low RFU peak/high RFU peak) as follows:

+- a) average PHR;

+- b) standard deviation;

+- c) minimum and maximum PHR; and

+- d) across the full range of data generated from various DNA template amounts.

+- 4.4.5.2 PHR trends should be assessed for the following data sets:

+- a) differences based upon peak height RFU (e.g., low RFU vs. high RFU);

+- b) differences based on locus;

+c) PHR balance within loci and PHR balance among loci.

+4.4.5.3 The laboratory should create a plot of peak height and/or input value vs. PHR to determine data linearity.

+4.4.5.4 PHR variation should be characterized to determine the expected value(s) for loci under defined conditions (e.g., template quantity seen across the range of samples tested in case work, peak heights) to be used in profile interpretation.
+This can be accomplished using various methods (e.g., using the average PHR minus three standard deviations).

+4.4.5.5 Laboratories employing probabilistic genotyping software for mixture deconvolution should evaluate PHRs at a range of DNA input amounts to assist with preliminary profile interpretation (e.g., assessing the potential number of contributors) prior to software deconvolution.